-Yes, the Financial Literacy industry certification test by Working in Support of Education (W!SE) is approved by the Virginia Board of Education for personal finance.
+Yes, the Financial Literacy industry certification test provided by Working in Support of Education (W!SE) is approved by the Virginia Board of Education for personal finance.

 5. Where is the curriculum framework located?

-There are actually two frameworks available – one designed for Career and Technical Education and one designed for History and Social Science (PDF).
+There are two frameworks available – one designed for Career and Technical Education and one designed for History and Social Science (PDF).
 Both can be accessed through The Standards & SOL-based Instructional Resources for Economics & Personal Finance.

 6. Is there a contact person for Economics and Personal Finance at the Virginia Department of Education?

-7. What textbook is recommended for the 6120 Economics and Personal Finance Course?
+7. What textbook is recommended for the Economics and Personal Finance (6120) course?

-9. Are there any assessments available to measure the success of students in the concepts of personal finance?
+8. Are there any assessments available to measure the success of students in the concepts of personal finance?

-10. Will there be an SOL test on Economics and Personal Finance?
+9. Will there be an SOL test on Economics and Personal Finance?

 No, there are no plans to have an SOL test on Economics and Personal Finance.